 Cultural, scientific and technical cooperation

 Scientific cooperation between our two countries covers all areas of excellence in Danish research (environment, micro and nano engineering, health, ICT, surveys and studies on Greenland).
 It is implemented mainly through relations between the various French and Danish research centres as, for example, with the signing of a Partnership Agreement in 2006 between the French National Centre for Scientific Research (CNRS) and the Danish National Research Foundation (DNRF).
-The Institut Français in Denmark supports this policy of supporting the mobility of French researchers with its “Blâtand” programme (a week in Denmark for each selected researcher - funding of €1,500 per project) and by also funding events aimed at promoting Franco-Nordic scientific cooperation projects on themes directly linked to the Horizon 2020 programme and the organization of scientific conferences (ESS, Arctique).
+The Institut Français in Denmark is continuing this policy to support the mobility of French researchers.
+It also finances events designed to promote scientific cooperation projects between France and the Nordic countries on themes directly linked to the Horizon 2020 programme, and organizes scientific conferences on various themes.

 For more information, visit: http://www.ambafrance-dk.org/-Institut-francais-du-Danemark-